Teri Jetter, MS, OTR/L

 Dana Wagner, MS RD IBCLC

 Dana received her bachelor’s in dietetics from the University of Maryland and her dietetics training at Mercy Medical Center in Baltimore.
 She has a Master’s degree in Health Care Administration from the University of Maryland.
-Dana has worked as a dietitian in long term care and adult day care, but has spent the majority of her career working with families and young children with the Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
-In 2005, Dana became an internationally board certified lactation consultant (IBCLC).
-At WIC, Dana has worked as a clinical dietitian, lactation consultant and supervisor.
+Dana has worked as a dietitian in long-term care and adult daycare but has spent the majority of her career working with families and young children with the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+In 2005, Dana became an international board-certified lactation consultant (IBCLC).
+At WIC, Dana has worked as a clinical dietitian, lactation consultant, and supervisor.
 For the last 8 years, she has been the Assistant Director for the Community Bridges WIC Program where she has overseen the nutrition education and breastfeeding curricula and supervised a staff of 20.
 Dana has expertise in counseling techniques that lead to behavior change and working with parents of children with picky eating habits.
 Her goal is to help families understand the dynamics and challenges that disrupt healthy eating behavior and to guide parents in developing a supportive mealtime environment that fosters optimal nutritional status and development in the child.

 Megan Seto, MS, OTR/L